bhk/scam/reference.md

 when the variables declaration is in scope.
 Variables are introduced into scope in one of the following ways:

- - A let expression -- `let`, `let&`, or `let-global` -- introduces names whose scope extends to the end of the let expression.
+ - A `let` expression introduces names whose scope is the body of the let expression.

- - Each function parameter appearing in an argument list -- in a function definition or in a `lambda` expression -- introduces a name whose scope extends to the end of the function.
+ - Each function parameter appearing in an argument list -- in a function definition or in a `lambda` expression -- introduces a name whose scope is the body of the function.

- - The `define` and `require` forms, when appearing in a **block** context, introduce names whose scope extends to the end of the block.
+ - The `define` and `require` forms, when appearing in a **block** context, introduce names whose scope extends from the next statement in the block to the end of the block.

 A block is a sequence of expressions that are evaluated in order.
 The values of these expressions are discarded except for the last expression, which supplies the value for the entire block.
 The sequence of top-level expressions in a module are a block.
-The sequence of expressions in a function body constitute a block.
+A sequence of expressions that forms the body of a function, macro, or let expression constitutes a block.
 Other expressions such as the `begin` special form contain blocks.
 Lists of arguments passed to functions or macros are *not* blocks.
 One argument cannot introduce a variable name for a subsequent expressions to use.

 ### Destructuring